sw-dev-lisa-s-nh/IntroToJava-week6/README.md

 # IntroToJava-week6
 BESD BootCamp Coding Assignment 6

-For the final project you will be creating an automated version of the classic card game WAR.
+Our FINAL Java Project was to create an automated version of the classic card game WAR.

 These were the original requirements for the assignment!